 Fort George Wright was an army post in Spokane.
 Congress authorized its construction in 1896 and work began in 1897.
 The post was named for General George Wright (1803-1865), who had commanded the 9th Infantry Regiment during conflicts with interior Northwest Indians in the 1850s.
 Until World War II, the fort served as a platform from which troops could be dispatched by train to Pacific Northwest trouble spots.
 During the war, the post became an air force facility.
 In 1957 it was declared surplus.
 Since 1961 the former post has housed colleges.
-In 2011 it is home to Mukogawa Fort Wright Institute and Spokane Falls College.
+As of 2022 it is home to Mukogawa U.S. Campus and Spokane Falls Community College.
 In 1976 the fort district was listed in the National Register of Historic Places.

 Fort Wright Established